If you want to see the best chatbot examples in one place, then you’ll love this updated article.

 Chatbot Example #10: Bud Light

 Want to create a cool experience for your customers?
 Of course you do.
-Take Bud Light’s Bud Bot as great chatbot example for tailored customer experiences.
+Bud Light’s Bud Bot is great chatbot conversation example tailored for customers.
 The Bud Bot reminds subscribers to stock the fridge on game day, send special team cans, and even deliver beer in under an hour on game days.
 It saw an 83% engagement rate during the 2017 campaign.

 - Become a hero to your customers: Marketing only works if timing and context are factored in.
 Follow Bud Light off a cliff and send reminders or updates to subscribers at right time, with the right message.
 Make reaching their goals easier with your bot.